PetervandenDoel/Fabry-Perot-Cavities/Readme.md

-This project was fabriacated in the SIEPIC ELEC413 ebl run, files were named after my edx username.
+This project was fabriacated in the SIEPIC ELEC413 ebl run, files were named after my edx username.<br>
 **OSA spectra are currently being analyzed.
-Designs were simulated in Lumerical interconnect to ensure transmission peaks won't be below the OSA noise floor transmission peak shifts would be observable**
+Designs were simulated in Lumerical interconnect to ensure transmission peaks won't be below the OSA noise floor transmission peak shifts would be observable**<br>

 The goal of this project was to observe the effect of slight bragg grating period changes on the performance of 1310nm TE fabry perot filters used in semiconductor lasers.
-Different bragg grating periods, reflecitvities, were tested in every possible combination of these parameters.
+Different bragg grating periods, reflecitvities, were tested in every possible combination of these parameters.<br>

 Grating period: 271nm, 272nm, 273nm
 Number of grating periods: 20, 50
-Cavity length: 518nm, 538nm, 558nm, 100μm, 3393μm
+Cavity length: 518nm, 538nm, 558nm, 100μm, 3393μm <br>

 Different numbers of grating periods(reflectivity) were frbaicated to see strong effects(50nm), but still see results if cavities are too lossy(20nm)